PositiveInsu/elmers-manufacturing/README.md

 Main business logic have to be placed in convert() method.

-The convert method will pass the Number String argument like '123', '-123', '0'.
+The convert method will pass the $validateDigitString argument like '123', '-123', '0'.

 The passed argument is validated in the previous logic, so **you don't need to concern about wrong argument.**